peterhaupt/fuzzy_risk_prediction/README.md

 `041_hyperparameter_tuning.py`

 The implementation of FST-PSO clustering relies on an external package, which does not provide functionality to fix randomness using a random seed.
+The hyperparameter tuning will display a lot of errors due to problems with numerical stability and other algorithmic incompatibilities.
+For these errors corresponding backup procedures are implemented.
+Thereby, these errors do not influence the next steps in the pipeline.

 Second, the threshold for the binary classification is tuned.
 Please run the following Jupyter notebook to tune the decision threshold.